imwatsi/utopian.io-help_center/README.md

 ### Contributing on Utopian

 - [About contributing via Utopian](kb/contributors/about-contributing.md)
+- Contributor etiquette
+- The Utopian edge

 ### Managing projects on Utopian

+- About managing projects on Utopian
+- Creating effective task requests
+- The Utopian edge

 ### Understanding the Utopian-Steem relationship

+- Utopian is built on top of Steem
+- Reputation
+- The currencies involved
+- Steem Power
+- Steem's economic value
+- Voting power
+- Managing your Steem wallet

 ## Tutorials